Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 – May get up to Greater Weapon Specialization (4 stars) in any weapon they can use.
 – May distribute 15 skill points per level among thieving skills (25 points at level 1).
-– Gets one bonus feat at level 1 and every 3 levels thereafter.
+– Gets one bonus feat at level 1 and at every 3rd level.
 – May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 4 levels thereafter.
 – At 4th level gets Armor Training which increases max dexterity AC bonus from any armor by 1 and reduces penalty to thieving skills by 10%.
 Max dexterity AC bonus is further increased by 1 at and skill penalties are reduced by 10% every 4 levels thereafter (up to a maximum of +4 increase in max AC bonus and -40% decrease of thieving skill penalty at level 16).
 – Starting from level 5 every hit of Fighter/Thief has 5% + 1% per level chance to slow the target for 1d4 rounds.